 When people think of Siem Reap, they immediately associate it with the Angkor Wat temple complex, since that’s the main attraction for travelers.
 However, when you’ve finished exploring the temple, turn your attention to the flavorful Cambodian cuisine.
 Learning to cook traditional dishes is one of my favorite activities, and cooking classes are available at a few Siem Reap resorts, including the beautiful Sojourn Boutique Villas, where you’ll learn to cook with one of their head chefs during a half or full-day class.

-If there is any place on earth where you can find any type of street food available at any hour of the day, it’s in Penang.
+If there is any place on earth where you can find just about any type of street food available at any hour of the day, it’s in Penang.
 You can’t walk more than a block and not encounter street food vendors.
 It’s even been called Asia’s street food capital.
 When you’re in Penang, it’s only appropriate to go on a street food mission.
-The best place go is George Town, where hawker centers prevail.
+The best place to go is George Town, where hawker centers prevail.
 If you don’t know where to start or how and what to order, follow this 24-hour street food experience that will guide you through a 24-course eating extravaganza.

 Liked this article?
 Share it with these images on your Pinterest boards!

-If you a have a chance to visit any of these great destinations, we’re sure you’ll love the food in each and find that these top five Asian adventures for foodies stoke your excitement for culinary travel.
+If you a have a chance to visit any of these great Asian foodie destinations, we’re sure you’ll love the food in each and find that these top five Asian adventures for foodies stoke your excitement for culinary travel.